Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ### Build the .NET Stock-List Demo Data Adapter

-To build your own version of `DotNetStockListDemo_N2.dll`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#install) section above, follow these steps:
+To build your own version of `DotNetStockListDemo.dll`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#install) section above, follow these steps:
 * Download this project.
-* Create a project for a library target and name it "DotNetStockListDemo_N2",
+* Create a project for a library target and name it "DotNetStockListDemo",
 * Include in the project the sources `src/src_data_adapter`.
-* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current), and copy it into the `lib` directory.
+* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current), and copy it into the `lib` directory.
-* Include in the project the references to `DotNetAdapter_N2.dll` from the `lib` folder.
+* Include in the project the references to `DotNetAdapter.dll` from the `lib` folder.
 * Build Solution

 ### Build the Stand-Alone Launcher
 To build your own version of the Stand-Alone Launcher, follow these steps:
-* Create a project for a console application target and name it "DotNetStockListDemoLauncher_N2".
+* Create a project for a console application target and name it "DotNetStockListDemoLauncher".
 * Include in the project the source `src/src_standalone_launcher`
 * Include references to the Lightstreamer .NET Adapter Server library binaries (see above) and .NET Stock-List Demo Data Adapter binaries you have built in the previous step.
 * Make sure that the entry point of the executable is the ServerMain class.